ajan890/Notes/SOCIOL 1/Week 7.md

   * 'Nation': "People with common identity that ideally includes a shared culture, language, and feelings of belonging."
   * 'State': "A political apparatus or government that rules over a territory" (457).
 * "Nation-states are associated with the rise of nationalism...
-* Which can be defined as a set of symbols and beliefs [FILL]
+* Which can be defined as a set of symbols and beliefs  that creates a sense of membership in a single political community" (458).
+* Nationalism is an expression of collective identity
 * A 'pluralist' view of the news media:
   * While not a political power per se, the press - or 'fourth estate' - has considerable influence shaping the public's views of social andpolitical issues
   * News media agencies operate within a 'free market' - they can *compete amongst each other for audiences*.